 Two single-storey casas are wrapped within a 28-hectare strand of cork and eucalyptus forest, and wildflowers carpet the forest floor.
 The air is beautifully scented by the trees and the entire retreat is accessed via a winding, stoney track.
-Since our initial visit, some members of the i-escape team have opted to return summer after summer and every time we've been greeted with boundless energy from the friendly dogs, and easy, gentle smiles from the staff and warming sun rays from the southern Portuguese sky.
+Since our initial visit, numerous members of the i-escape team have opted to return summer after summer and every time we've been greeted with boundless energy from the friendly dogs, easy, gentle smiles from the staff and warming sun rays from the southern Portuguese sky.
 All of this sets the tone just perfectly: Muxima eschews hotel-like uniformity in favour of the homespun and the organic.
-Expect serenity, a big colourful room, a child-friendly ethic and an opportunity to really get back in touch with nature.
+Expect serenity, a spacious colourful room, a child-friendly ethic and an opportunity to really get back in touch with nature.

 - An eco-retreat with a genuine 'bush' feel - the eco-swimming pool comes complete with dragonflies, lily pads and lots of frogs